kzys/notes/en/kindle.md

 # Kindle

 I have too many Kindle devices.
+Currently 4 and only one of them is broken.

 ## Kindle Paperwhite (11th Generation)